 Launch Extraction Point and go to display settings.
-As you will notice, the resolution option doesn't include any HD resolutions.
+As you will notice, the resolution option doesn't include HD resolutions.
 Set all other settings to your liking and exit the game.
-Now open the public documents folder (c:\Users\Public\Public Documents\) and open the "TimeGate Studios" folder, then the "FEARXP" folder, and edit "settings.cfg" with a notepad.
+Go to "C:\Users\Public\Public Documents\TimeGate Studios\FEARXP" and edit "settings.cfg" with notepad.

 Change the values in the following two lines to match your screen resolution:

 Exit and save.

 Note: If you edit settings again in-game, the resolution will be set back to something very low, and you will have to repeat.